romnn/microgpusim/WIP.md

   - see how far we are at that point

 #### Done
+- use relative path to trace file in the kernel launch trace command
 - BUG: if cargo runs tests in parallel, we poison the stats lock
   - need to actually use an arc pointer
   - every component that requires it should have a stats object